Sunday, October 12, 2014

 Hit by a Car on a Bicycle

 I was out cruising the neighborhood the other night.
 About 10 minutes into the ride I came to the main road that runs adjacent to our subdivision.
 Noticing a car coming toward me I stopped beside the curb far from that main road.
-It was dark after all and being an avid mountain biker I am always overly cautious on the road.
+It was dark after all and being an avid mountain biker I am always overly cautious when on the road.
 As he turned into my road the driver came across the road to clip the apex of the turn, almost exactly where I was waiting.

 It was surreal.
 It wasn't like it was happening in slow motion as many often describe.
 It was more like someone lifted the needle on my life dropping it a few grooves in time later.
 The car was coming at me, then it was down the road.